andreysobol/zkbugbounty/README.md

 ## Motivation

-In the last few years more than a million dollars were stolen from smart contracts (you can see a list of the biggest hacks in rekt news https://rekt.news/leaderboard/).
-Classic bug bounty (like immunefi.com) have a solution to this problem - hacker will have economic incentive to report vulnerability (for reward).
+In the last few years more than a million dollars were stolen from smart contracts (you can see a list of the biggest hacks in [Rekt News](https://rekt.news/leaderboard/)).
+Classic bug bounty (like [Immunefi](https://immunefi.com)) have a solution to this problem - hacker will have economic incentive to report vulnerability (for reward).
 But it's not very effective because hacker has risk that project or escrow will say "it's a not real vulnerability".
 That means that hacker will most probably use such vulnerability next time, instead of reporting it.

 We propose to write system, where hacker can prove **formally** and **mathematically** that he found a bug.